sherado99/SPDET/README.md

 **How it works:**
 1. **Connect your Gmail** – grant access to the platform (n8n, Make, or Zapier) so it can read incoming emails and send replies on your behalf.
-2. **Add SETI as the rewriting step** – the platform sends the raw email text to SETI, and SETI returns the warmer, more professional version.
+2. **Add SPDET as the rewriting step** – the platform sends the raw email text to SPDET, and SPDET returns the warmer, more professional version.
 3. **Activate the workflow** – once turned on, every incoming email that matches your criteria will be automatically rewritten and replied to.

-**No coding required.** Just a few clicks to connect your email and SETI.
+**No coding required.** Just a few clicks to connect your email and SPDET.
 The platform handles the rest.
 A complete n8n workflow example is available in the Apify integration guide.

 ---

 ## 🚀 Key Features

-- **Batch processing** – rewrite 1 to 1,000+ emails in a single run
+- **Batch processing** – rewrite 1 to 100+ emails in a single run
 - **Flexible input** – upload a CSV file or paste a JSON array
 - **Per‑email tone** – choose from `warm and honest`, `friendly`, `empathetic`, `encouraging`, `professional‑warm` for each email
 - **Personalization** – optionally include `recipientName`, `senderName`, and `recipientEmail` for personalized emails